kevinrodrigues/IsArray/README.md

 # IsArray
 Checks if a value is an array, by returning a boolean value.
-(Taken from the "Good Parts:Js")
+(Taken from the "Good Parts:JS")

 Example 1: